PyO3/pyo3/guide/src/migration.md

 For projects embedding Python in Rust, PyO3 no longer automatically initalizes a Python interpreter on the first call to `Python::with_gil` (or `Python::acquire_gil`) unless the [`auto-initalize` feature](features.md#auto-initalize) is enabled.

+### New `multiple-pymethods` feature

+`#[pymethods]` have been reworked with a simpler default implementation which removes the dependency on the `inventory` crate.
+This reduces dependencies and compile times for the majority of users.

+The limitation of the new default implementation is that it cannot support multiple `#[pymethods]` blocks for the same `#[pyclass]`.
+If you need this functionality, you must enable the `multiple-pymethods` feature which will switch `#[pymethods]` to the inventory-based implementation.

 ## from 0.12.* to 0.13

 ### Minimum Rust version increased to Rust 1.45